evaafi/sdk/docs/README.md

 const connector = await getConnector();
 ```

 The next step is to use the `getTonConnectSender` function to get the `Sender` implementation for TonConnect.
-This allows us to send our messages immediately inside the class method without the need to write extra code:
+This allows us to send our messages immediately inside the class method without writing extra code:

 ```typescript
 await evaa.sendSupply(getTonConnectSender(connector), toNano(1) + FEES.SUPPLY, {